cubed-dev/cubed/docs/related-projects.md

 Dask only has a single distributed runtime, Dask Distributed, whereas Cubed has the advantage of running on a variety of distributed runtimes, including more mature ones like Google Cloud Dataflow (a Beam runner).

-The core operations and array API layers in Cubed are heavily influenced by Dask Array - in both naming, as well as implementation (Cubed has a dependency on Dask Array for some chunking utilities).
+The core operations and array API layers in Cubed are heavily influenced by Dask Array - in both naming, as well as implementation (Cubed uses Dask Array for some chunking utilities).

 ## Previous work